 The group coaching, combined with the travel elements, will help each traveler to transform their lives from adequate to excellent — to experience more joy, clarity, and energy.

-If this sounds intriguing, and you’re available May 3-16 (plus travel time on either end), then this trip is for you.
+If this sounds intriguing, and you’re available April 27-May 10 (plus travel time on either end), then this trip is for you.
 We’re still finalizing the plans and itinerary with Scotland and Ireland travel professionals, but here are the basics.

 We will spend three days and nights in each of four cities, plus one night in Glasgow on the way to Inverness.
 All transportation during the trip will be surface-based.
 Among the highlights: